Bruce Springsteen Cover Band Pulls Out Of Trump Inauguration Event After Backlash

 “We felt that we had to make it known that we didn’t want to seem disrespectful, in any way, shape or form, to Bruce and his music and his band.
 I don’t want to upset them.
 We owe everything to him and our gratitude and respect to the band is imperative above all else.
 It became clear to us that this wasn’t working and we just had to do what we thought was the right thing to do and that was to pull out.”

 As far as cover bands go, the B Street Band has done well for itself.
 The group has reportedly worked as many as 200 gigs every year since 1980, amassing a small fortune thanks to Springsteen.
 As such, it’s no wonder they aren’t keen on ruffling feathers with the man who paved the way for their success.
-(It’s also worth noting that Springsteen recently received the Presidential Medal of Freedom at the hands of Barack Obama and campaigned for Hillary Clinton.)
+It’s also worth noting that Springsteen recently received the Presidential Medal of Freedom at the hands of Barack Obama and campaigned for Hillary Clinton.

 The Bruce Springsteen cover band "The B-Street Band" backed out of Trump's inauguration.